Lidia Bajkowska

+Early life and education

 In 1981, she completed doctoral studies at the Faculty of Composition, Conducting and Music Theory at the Frederic Chopin Music Academy in Warsaw.

-From an early age she is strongly related to the piano playing.
+From an early age, she is strongly related to the piano playing.

+Career

 She hands her love for the music down to generations of children and youth, acting with disinterested passion for the culture and art.
 She is a precursor of promulgating the idea of "musical zero-level class" in first degree art schools (instead of preliminary exams).

 For the Tale about song and notes published in 1992 by Polish Scientific Publishers PWN, Lidia Bajkowska was awarded by Minister of Culture and Art.
 The book was recommended by Ministry of National Education as a textbook; was covered by the fund to promote Polish literature and inscribed on the prestigious list of the Institute of Books.

 In 1995, Tale of song and notes for the essential, methodological, literary and graphic values was awarded and signed by UNICEF by the graphic symbol entry for a book.
-Subsequent releases: The magic piano, The kidnapping of beauty Note and The theater of dreams was published by Proszynski i S-ka Publishing.
+Subsequent releases, The magic piano, The kidnapping of Beauty Note, and The theater of dreams were published by Proszynski i S-ka Publishing.

 This book is the first one in series that open the door to the world of music and musical notation, created owing to a sensational method, children can read notes and play them on the keyboard.

 The method was created because of the idea of special "zero-level class" (nursery, infant school - level, integrated with them or separated units) "zero-level class" uncovers the natural musical abilities in children, and open the way to the musical world for every child.

 The music books of Lidia Bajkowska enjoy the recognition as an innovative and effective.

-The kidnapping of Beauty Note served as a script for the play "The kidnapping of tiny Note", which premiered in 1998 in the Theater of Young Viewer of TVP2, directed by Lena Szurmiej, music by Piotr Rubik and stage design by Julita Sander.
+The kidnapping of Beauty Note served as a script for the play The kidnapping of tiny Note, which premiered in 1998 in the Theater of Young Viewer of TVP2, directed by Lena Szurmiej, music by Piotr Rubik and stage design by Julita Sander.
 The spectacle starring, inter alia, Joanna Trzepiecińska, Artur Żmijewski, Karolina Dryzner, Paweł Deląg, Agnieszka Sitek, and E. Porębska as the beauty Note.

-"The dream about music" is another publication from the educational series of children's music books.
+The dream about music is another publication from the educational series of children's music books.